 - Our Panel Of Doctors Covering The Merseyside Area

 - Essential Links

 What Is A Clinical Negligence Claim?

-To start answering the question, can I sue a hospital for malpractice?
-We need to define exactly what clinical negligence is.
+To begin our Whiston Hospital negligence claims guide, let’s look at what clinical or medical negligence is.
+In order to answer the question ‘can I sue a hospital for malpractice?’, we need to define exactly what clinical negligence is.
 In the UK, every medical professional from ward orderlies and nurses, to surgeons and consultants, have a duty of care to never cause a patient unnecessary harm.
 To expand on this, we could say that neglect at Whiston hospital would be defined as:

 - The medical professional failed in fulfilling their duty of care in a way that either directly or indirectly lead to the patient suffering some form of harm